 Amidst the chaos, the band was booked to do a show in Paris at the Alexandra Palace on New Years Eve; Marriott called the gig "horrendously bad."
-Drummer Kenney Jones recalled, "Halfway through the set, he (Marriott) just threw his guitar down and walked off, leaving us like three lemons."
+Drummer Kenney Jones recalled, "Halfway through the set, [Marriott] just threw his guitar down and walked off, leaving us like three lemons."

-That was not, however, the last stand for the band.
-They were already contracted to do a quick run of shows in Germany in January of ’68, which they did without incident — but that was the end.
-"The group is definitely breaking up," Marriott told the press in Feb.
-1969, with the official announcement made the following month.
-Ultimately, all the turmoil would spawn two great bands — Humble Pie and the Faces.
+But that was not the last stand for the band.
+They were already contracted to do a quick run of shows in Germany in January 1968, which they did without incident -- but that was the end.
+"The group is definitely breaking up," Marriott told the press in February 1969, with the official announcement made the following month.
+Ultimately, all the turmoil would spawn two great bands: Humble Pie and the Faces.